 Not like starving

-Refusing food or water during terminal illness is not like starvation.
-It does not cause a painful death.
-Quite the contrary; after a day with no food or water, the body produces a natural painkiller.
-The patient loses any sensation of hunger or thirst and even seems to experience a slight euphoria.
+Refusing food or water during a terminal illness does not cause a painful death.
+Quite the contrary.
+After a day with no food or water, the body produces a natural painkiller.
+The patient loses any sensation of hunger or thirst.
+They even seem to experience a slight euphoria.

 Artificial feeding does not prevent dying

 People who have lost the ability or will to eat are not going to recover from their disease because they are fed artificially.
 It may prolong how long they live.
 But it will not prevent them from dying.
 This is a hard concept for families to grasp.

 Is the person you care for asking for food or exhibiting signs of wanting to eat?
 If not, then the chances are that he or she is not hungry.
 Your loved one’s disease is simply far enough along that food is no longer a priority.
 In the natural course of events, he or she is likely to die soon.

 Deciding against artificial feeding is not going to cause your loved one to die.
 That process is already in motion.
 He or she will pass as a result of the illness involved.
 The decision not to insert a tube simply lets nature take its course without the medical complications of tube feeding.

 There is no evidence of suffering among people who do not receive artificial feeding.
 In fact, studies show that they seem to have less fluid buildup and so, less trouble breathing at the end.
 They appear to have a more peaceful death than those who do receive artificial nutrition.

 Postponing the decision